What is an ovulation test?

 Is there such a thing as a false positive ovulation test?

 The answer to this depends on the individual and the type of ovulation test they are using.
-If you are solely using the cheap test strips then it is really down to the individuals’ interpretation on whether the test line is as dark or darker than the control line.
+If you use the cheap ovulation test strips then it is down to the individuals’ interpretation on whether the test line is as dark or darker than the control line.
 If you see a dark line and you have your other fertile signs and you know you ovulate regularly then it is more than likely that a dark test line means you have a surge in LH and will ovulate soon after.
 With the digital tests you will see either an empty circle or smiley face so you don’t need to decide for yourself.
 Of course, just because you see a positive ovulation test does not mean you will definitely ovulate afterwards.
 This can happen with anovulatory cycles where the LH surge may occur (and you get a positive OPK) but it doesn’t reach the threshold level needed to stimulate the release of the egg so you do not ovulate.
-Instead, you get your period a few days later (more on this in the fertility issues section).
+Instead, you get your period a few days later (more on this in the Fertility problem section).
 This is why it is very important if you do not know that you are definitely ovulating to start charting your temperatures.
 If you get a positive test but no sustained rise in your body temperature then it was a false positive.
-Below are two different brands of ovulation tests.
-As you can see the one on the top doesn’t look positive (the test line is not as dark or darker than the control line) but the one on the bottom is.
-I double checked with a Clearblue digital test and got a smiley face and my temperature rose two days after so I know I ovulated.

 What is the best ovulation predictor kit?